This page explains how to give your child ear drops or spray and how to look after these types of medicine.

 - Read the instructions on the label and only use the drops or spray in the affected ear(s).

 - Ear drops or sprays should not be used longer than stated on the label.
-This is because they can become dirty and infected.
 If you are giving your child ear drops or spray for a certain number of days, write the date you open the bottle on the label so you will know when to throw it away.

 - Keep all medicines out of the reach of children.